benjaminwestern/gcp-directus-deployment/README.md

 You can now delete the cloud run container / update it, as well as delete / update the Serverless NEG.

 I don't know why I can't get terraform to handle this transition for me, but I couldn't

+Also, in this Terraform I have deployed both an IAP Accessible Load Balancer and a Publically accessible Load Balancer.
+This is for instructional purposes so that the power of IAP can be shown in combination with a public site.

 # Important Note
 This repository demonstrates an end-to-end deployment pattern for hosting a Docker image using Cloud Run and Identity-Aware Proxy (IAP).
 However, this is just one approach, and you should always conduct your own research and ensure that the tools and technologies used here meet your specific needs before implementing them in your own projects.